Student Research and Professional Development Activity Fund

 Purpose of the Bagwell College of Education Student Research and Professional Development Activity Fund:

-The purpose of the Bagwell College of Education Student Research and Professional Development Activity Fund is to support a limited number of undergraduate and graduate research and professional development activities by undergraduate and graduate students enrolled in Bagwell College of Education programs.
+The purpose of the Bagwell College of Education Student Research and Professional Development Activity Fund is to support a limited number of undergraduate and graduate research and professional development activities conducted by undergraduate and graduate students enrolled in Bagwell College of Education programs.

 The Student Research and Professional Development Activity Fund:

 The amount of funding available for student research will be determined annually by the Dean.
-The funds will be distributed 60/40 across graduate and undergraduate students, with the highest percentage going to graduate activities.
-Depending on the number of qualified applications, the Student Development and Awards Committee (SDAC) may redistribute these funds to either the undergraduate or graduate pool, with the Dean’s approval.
+The limited funds will be distributed on a 60/40 ratio between graduate and undergraduate students, with the highest percentage going to graduate activities.
+Depending on the number of qualified applications, the Student Development and Awards Committee (SDAC) may redistribute these limited funds to either the undergraduate or graduate pool, with the Dean’s approval.

 Eligibility:Undergraduate and graduate students in good academic standing and admitted into a BCOE program may apply.
 Student funding is allocated based on a competitive application process.
 Funds will be used to support their research and/or professional development activities that were used or are being used in the current academic year.
 Funding support may include requests for travel and supplies/materials for research.
 In the event that a student’s project is funded, the student cannot use the funds for an alternative project.
 The student must forfeit the funds and reapply for funding.